 - 1. To add a privacy zone, click Add.
 A privacy zone box is added to the video image. - 2.
 To define the privacy zone area, perform any of the following: - a.
 Drag any side or corner of the box to resize the privacy zone.
 Privacy zones can only be rectangular in shape.
 Multiple privacy zones can be used to obscure other shapes. - b.
 Click inside the box and drag to move the privacy zone. - 3.
-Click Apply to save the privacy zone settings.
+To set the privacy zone as removable: - a.
+Click the Enable checkbox in the Removable Blur settings. - b.
+Use the Blurriness slider to define amount of blur in the privacy zones.
+All Blurriness settings will make the video from that zone completely obscured.